 - Rehabilitate seawalls, piers, and other infrastructure as described in Chapter 3.
-Existing Conditions. - Apply for grants to funds design studies, construction drawings, and construction. - Set up a regular schedule of meetings with private property owners to discuss private infrastructure at risk of failing and discuss options.
+Existing Conditions. - Apply for grants to fund design studies, construction drawings, and construction. - Set up a regular schedule of meetings with private property owners to discuss private infrastructure at risk of failing and discuss options for repairs and maintenance.